idoiag/LRG_project/Documentation/README.txt

 /Describe the parsing functions, 1-3 lines per function, IGP + VF as required/

 3.Files generation:
-Results need to be gathered and collected in a way that allows it furher use by other professionals.
+Results need to be gathered and collected in a way that allows it further use by other professionals.
 This could be in a human readable way  (e.g. tab separated document, build mapper) or in a script readable way (e.g. bed and cvs file).
 ... bla, bla /VF/